franzesegiovanni/franka_ros_TUD/README.md

 https://frankaemika.github.io/docs/installation_linux.html#building-the-ros-packages
 1. Be sure to have libfranka installed
 2. create a new workspace
-3. clone this folder in the scr foulder
+3. clone this folder in the scr folder
 4. catkin_make -DMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=<path/to/libfranka>

 ## How to start the impedance controller